arcus/education_modules/data_visualization_in_open_source_software/data_visualization_in_open_source_software.md

 </div>
 ****

-Which of the following statements is the **most** true of a typical workflow for building new data visualizations?
+For someone who has spent a lot of time getting good at `ggplot2` or `seaborn`, which of the following would likely be part of their typical workflow when building a new data visualization?
+Select all that apply.

-[( )] People new to data visualization should start by copying code from example plots, but as they get better they'll be able to write plot code themselves
-[( )] It's best to plan your plot carefully from the beginning so that you can get it right the first time and don't have to re-work it
-[(X)] You should pick a plot type that is a good fit both for the types of variables you have and what idea you want your plot to communicate
-[[?]]
-Hint: Although all of these answers have some element of truth to them, only one is **completely** true.
-[[?]]
-Hint: See [data visualization workflow](#data-visualization-workflow) for a review.
+[[X]] Spending time thinking about (and maybe drawing) the plot they want before they start coding [[X]] Searching for example code for similar plots online [[X]] Going through several different versions of their code before they get a plot that they want to keep
 ****
 <div class = "answer">
-Although the first two answers seem plausible, they don't really describe a typical workflow:
+All of these are typical for experienced programmers!

-- Everyone, including experts, reuses code from example plots and previous visualizations (that's why [galleries of example plots](#data-visualization-workflow) are so popular!).
+Sometimes it can feel discouraging when, as a beginner, you feel like everything you code takes several false starts before you make any real progress.
+The truth is that writing code is full of false starts, even for the most expert programmers.
+Everyone, including experts, reuses code from example plots and previous visualizations (that's why [galleries of example plots](#data-visualization-workflow) are so popular!).
 You shouldn't expect to be able to write `ggplot2` or `seaborn` code from a blank slate.
 As with so many programming skills, the main difference between a `ggplot2`/`seaborn` expert and a novice is that the expert knows exactly what to google!

-- Although planning a plot carefully before you start is a good idea and will save you time, don't expect that it will save you from having to re-work it.
+And although planning a plot carefully before you start is a good idea and will save you time, don't expect that it will save you from having to re-work it.
 Creating a good visualization is almost always an iterative process --- that's one reason it's such an advantage to do your plotting in a scripted language like R or python!
 If you want to make a small change to a plot, you don't have to start from scratch, you can just tweak the code and re-run it.

+If you want to see what real life data visualization coding done by a true expert looks like, check out [David Robinson's Tidy Tuesday videos](https://www.youtube.com/playlist?list=PL19ev-r1GBwkuyiwnxoHTRC8TTqP8OEi8).
+He livestreams himself analyzing a new dataset each week.
+He is an extremely experienced R user, and an expert at `ggplot2`.
+You'll notice that he can do a tremendous amount from memory (he's been using R every day professionally for years), but you'll also see that he makes lots of mistakes and often goes back to revise or tweak his code.
 </div>
 ****